readytogroove/readytogroove.github.io/_posts/blog/2015-03-23-sxsw-guerilla-marketing-groove-style.md

 author: "Jennifer Aldoretta"
 categories:
 - blog
 excerpt: "Here at Groove, we love a good project.
-So when we decided that we wanted to pull of an awesome marketing campaign during SXSW, we knew we had to do it guerilla style..."
+So when we decided that we wanted to pull off an awesome marketing campaign during SXSW, we knew we had to do it guerilla style..."
 ---

 <a class="text-link" target="_blank" href="http://sxsw.com/">SXSW</a> has officially come and gone from our home base in Austin, TX, and it was a blast!